dgkanatsios/AzureContainerInstancesManagement/README.md

 - **deploy.json**: The master template that deploys the other 3
 - **deploy.function.json**: Deploys the Azure Function App that contains the Functions of our project
 - **deploy.function.config.json**: As we need to set an environment variable that gets the value of our 'ACISetSessions' Function trigger URL, we need to set up this template that executes *after* the deployment of the Azure Function App has completed.
-- **deploy.eventgridsubscription.json**: Again, we need to get the Event Grid webhook so we run this *after* the deployment of the Azure Function App has completed.
+- **deploy.eventgridsubscription.json**: Again, we need to get the Event Grid webhook/URL so we manually run this *after* the deployment of the Azure Function App has completed (and the URL has been internally created).

 #### I want to handle more events from Azure Event Grid.
 Where is the definition of those events?
 Check [here](https://docs.microsoft.com/en-us/azure/event-grid/event-schema-resource-groups) for resource group events and [here](https://docs.microsoft.com/en-us/azure/event-grid/event-schema-subscriptions) for subscription-wide events.